Newsletter UdKinternational

 New international Master's students will receive even better support in future thanks to a new peer programme at our university.
 In the winter semester 2021/22, the subject-specific peer programme MyMATE will be launched in all Master's programmes.
 UdK students from higher semesters will be matched with new international Master's students in the same study programme and support them in their first months in Berlin and at the university.
 The MATEs provide the first-semester students with useful information and tips on studying and they act as the first contact person in their study programme.
 The International Office supports the MyMATE pairs with an accompanying workshop programme on intercultural and diversity skills.
 The peer programme is run by the International Office and supported by the Intercultural Mentoring programme of the Studium Generale.

-Project coordinator and contact person is Sandra Bayer: sandra.bayer. @intra.udk-berlin.de
+Project coordinator and contact person is Sandra Bayer: sandra.bayer_ @intra.udk-berlin.de.

 After almost two years in the pandemic, the numbers of UdK students who have finally started or already successfully completed their exchange semester are now on the rise again.
 We in the International Office are very pleased that a little more normality is slowly becoming possible for students, such as studying on campus, semesters abroad or internships abroad.